Mormyridae

-The Mormyridae, sometimes called "elephantfish" (more properly freshwater elephantfish), are a superfamily of weakly electric fish in the order Osteoglossiformes native to Africa.
+The Mormyridae, sometimes called elephantfish (more properly freshwater elephantfish), are a family of weakly electric fish in the order Osteoglossiformes native to Africa.
 It is by far the largest family in the order, with around 200 species.
 Members of the family can be popular, if challenging, aquarium species.
 These fish have a large brain size and unusually high intelligence.

 They are not to be confused with the marine and brackish-water callorhinchid elephantfish (family Callorhinchidae) of Southern Hemisphere oceans.

 Description and biology

 The elephantfish are a diverse family, with a wide range of different sizes and shapes.
 The smallest are just 5 cm in adult length, while the largest reach up to 1.5 m.
 They do, however, have a number of unique features in common.
-Firstly, their cerebellum is greatly enlarged, enabling them to interpret complex bio-electrical signals, and to the large size of the valve.
+Firstly, their cerebellum is greatly enlarged, enabling them to interpret complex bio-electrical signals.
 Secondly, an auditory vesicle (a small bladder) is present inside the labyrinth of the left and right inner ears.
 This vesicle, together with a bag with an otolith (sacculum containing the otolith sagitta), itself communicating to the lagena (containing the otolith asteriscus), is in fact unique among vertebrates, completely independent of the other organs; it is neither connected to the labyrinth to which only one otolith bag (the utriculus containing the otolith lapillus) is attached, nor is it connected to the swim bladder (except in embryos) of which it has the same histological structure, nor is it therefore related to the pharynx.

 Some species possess modifications of their mouthparts to facilitate electrolocating and feeding on small invertebrates buried in muddy substrates.
 The shape and structure of these leads to the popular name "elephant-nosed fish" for those species with particularly prominent mouth extensions.
 The extensions to the mouthparts usually consist of a fleshy elongation attached to the lower jaw.
 They are flexible, and equipped with touch, and possibly taste, sensors.
 The mouth is not protrusible, and the head (including the eyes), the dorsum, and belly are covered by a thin layer of skin that is perforated with small pores leading to electroreceptors.

 The retina is called a "grouped retina", an eye structure seen in mormyrids and a few other fishes.
 Instead of being smooth, their retina is composed of tiny cups, acting like parabolic mirrors.
 Because of the murky waters they inhabit, the cones in their eyes have adapted to see only red light.
 The cups are made of four layers of light-reflecting proteins, funneling red light to areas of cones, intensifying its brightness 10-fold, while the rods are hit by light from other wavelengths.
 Only a single gonad is present, located on the left side of their body.
 The Mormyridae and the closely related genus Gymnarchus are also unique in being the only vertebrates where the male sperm cell does not have a flagellum.